 Later in the week, a few of the grownups would head over to the Hog Island Brewery in Orleans to do some sampling.
 Definitely recommend checking it out, good beer in a nice setting with some outdoor seating.

-Pate’s: Our recent allergy friendly favorite
+Pate’s: An allergy friendly favorite

 Pate’s has an old school steakhouse feel, with its wood paneling and dark interior.
 The main dining room provides a view of the grilling and cooking action in the kitchen, though it does come with some of the associated smoke from the cooking.
 We sat in the back room removed from that action.